edisonq/laravel-quasar-photoalbums/README.md

 # laravel-quasar-photoalbums 2021
 This an attempt to learn 2 frameworks within 24 hours.
 A chance to land a job while having fun learning.
 Photo album app made using Quasar and Laravel.
+Even I don't land this job I'll continue these technologies for my other projects.

-## Technology:
+## Main Technologies:
 - [Laravel 8](https://laravel.com/).
 - [Quasar](https://laravel.com/docs/routing).
 - [Axios]().
 - [fruitcake/laravel-cors]()
+- and some many more

 ## Setup
 - add database laravel